tsanpitak/Project_2/README.md

 [Integrated Notebook](Integrated.ipynb) - Main file for this project contains code for Candlestick patterns, Technical Analysis signals and Machine Learning models.

 [News_API Notebook](News_API/news_api.ipynb) - Generate sentiment data to use in Integrated Notebook.
 This file create sentiment data csv files and place them in Sentiment_data folder.

+### Library

+We used TA-Lib to create technical analysis indicators and candlestick recognition patterns.
+Instructions to install the library can be found here: http://mrjbq7.github.io/ta-lib/doc_index.html